Most insurance accepted. Click for details

 Treatment should focus on substance use disorders and recovery as well as treatment of any underlying mental health conditions.
 Substance use is strongly correlated with mental illness.
 Depression, anxiety disorders, personality disorders, bipolar disorder, schizophrenia, and others can be treated and managed, reducing the risk of ongoing substance abuse and resulting psychosis.

-Getting any kind of treatment is the first and most important step to take for recovering from drug-induced psychosis.
+Getting treatment for drug induced psychosis is the first and most important step, and many find lasting healing in a residential treatment center.
 Depending on the situation, you or a loved one may need immediate hospitalization for stabilization and medical treatment.
+Specialized programs, such as an ecstasy induced psychosis treatment center or care for stimulant-related conditions, ensure that treatment is tailored to the specific substance involved.

 Getting stabilized in the hospital is only the first part of treatment, though.
 You need ongoing, intensive care to learn to manage substance use and mental illnesses as well as psychotic symptoms.
 The ideal setting for this is a residential facility.